pyrustic/paradict/README.md

 On top of these classes, four functions namely `encode`, `decode`, `pack`, and `unpack` do the same thing but in bulk.

-Then there are additional classes and functions to perform various tasks such as `TypeRef` class for customizing types, `ConfigFile` class for configuration files, `load`, and `dump` functions for reading and writing Paradict binary files, etc.
+Then there are additional classes and functions to perform various tasks such as `TypeRef` class for customizing types, `load`, and `dump` functions for reading and writing Paradict binary files, etc.

 ## And more...
 There's more to say about Paradict that can't fit in this Overview section.